 Mode of instruction

-A mid-term exam; a written assignment; and a final written examination with short open questions.
+- A mid-term and a final written examination with short open questions.

-The mid-term exams counts for 20%; the written assignment for 20%; and the final exam counts for 60% of the final mark.
+- The mid-term exams counts for 20% and the final exam counts for 80% of the final mark.

-There is one resit option for the mid-term exam and the final exam together (80% of the final mark).
+- There is one resit option for 100% of the final mark.

 Inspection and feedback